-3.2.1 Climate Adaption Opportunities for Regional Multi-benefit Projects
+3.2.1 Climate Adaptation Opportunities for Regional Multi-benefit Projects

 Of the multi-benefit projects currently identified and evaluated in the CVFPP, those that will most effectively build resilience are those that are being developed at a landscape or regional scale, and focus on the restoration of geomorphic, hydrologic, and ecological processes along the primary river corridors.
 Strategically restoring riverine geomorphic processes and providing sufficient river corridor widths will provide the greatest degree of resilience for the Conservation Strategy habitats and species, and simultaneously provide flood risk reduction benefits for communities located along these channels.
 Chapter 5 of Appendix H provides a preliminary analysis of the potential opportunities to enact adaptation strategies along river corridors for identified reaches in each CPA.
-Due to the extreme risk and potential vulnerabilities of the Conservation Strategy habitat and species to the impacts of climate change, it is imperative that a more detailed analysis of regional multi-benefit opportunities is performed, followed by planning, design, and implementation once high-priority opportunities are identified.
-This will likely require conversion of lands from agriculture, and the removal, modification, or setting back of levee systems, which poses significant challenges politically and financially for the State and its federal, regional, and local partners.
+Because of the extreme risk and potential vulnerabilities of the Conservation Strategy habitat and species to the impacts of climate change, it is imperative that a more detailed analysis of regional multi-benefit opportunities is performed, followed by planning, design, and implementation once high-priority opportunities are identified.
+This work likely will require conversion of lands from agriculture, and the removal, modification, or setting back of levee systems, which poses significant challenges politically and financially for the State and its federal, regional, and local partners.

-Historically, the bypass systems have been a primary focus of regional flood system improvement projects in the Central Valley, since they provide large flood risk reduction benefits for urban areas and agricultural lands.
-However, these bypass systems are not as ideal for restoring ecological resilience, because they are only secondarily connected (during flood flows) to the river channels that drive the fundamental geomorphic and hydrologic processes that support the diversity and resilience of native habitats and many target species.
-Despite this, there are some significant opportunities to approach bypass expansion and improvements in a manner that is consistent with the adaptation strategies identified in Appendix H.
+Historically, the bypass systems have been a primary focus of regional flood system improvement projects in the Central Valley, because they provide large flood risk reduction benefits for urban areas and agricultural lands.
+But, these bypass systems are not as ideal for restoring ecological resilience, because they are only secondarily connected (during flood flows) to the river channels that drive the fundamental geomorphic and hydrologic processes that support the diversity and resilience of native habitats and many target species.
+Despite this issue, there are some significant opportunities to approach bypass expansion and improvements in a manner that is consistent with the adaptation strategies identified in Appendix H.

-For example, the Yolo Bypass Master Plan effort (currently in development) is evaluating how a suite of recently implemented, ongoing, and proposed projects in the bypass can improve the form, function, and habitat diversity of the Yolo Bypass at a landscape scale.
+For example, the Yolo Bypass Cache Slough (YBCS) Master Plan effort (currently in development) is evaluating how a suite of recently implemented, ongoing, and proposed projects in the bypass can improve the form, function, and habitat diversity of the Yolo Bypass at a landscape scale, while seeking to provide for long-term viability of agriculture.
 These efforts will also improve floodplain connectivity and activation, and potentially provide aquatic, riparian, and floodplain habitat improvements for a wide range of native species (including anadromous fish).
-By purposefully designing and/or maintaining habitat connectivity along areas in the bypass such as along the Tule Canal, and between different multi-benefit projects proposed in the Bypass, migratory corridors can be established that might not otherwise occur if the projects are planned and implemented individually.
-In this region, by designing, operating, and maintaining a group of projects to function as a system, landscape-scale ecological processes can be leveraged, increasing habitat and species resilience to the impacts of climate change.
+By purposefully designing and maintaining habitat connectivity along areas in the bypass such as along the Tule Canal, and between different multi-benefit projects proposed in the bypass, migratory corridors can be established that might not otherwise be possible if the projects are planned and implemented individually.
+Through this process, these projects collectively contribute to the six pillars of the YBCS Partnership.
+In this region, by designing, operating, and maintaining a group of projects to function as a system, landscape-scale ecological processes can be leveraged, increasing habitat and species resilience to the effects of climate change.

-In the San Joaquin watershed, the proposed Paradise Cut multi-benefit project is another a project that is leveraging the restoration of landscape-level processes, such as floodplain reconnection and sediment management, to develop a suite of complex, interconnected habitats across a broad project footprint.
-In doing so, it can significantly improving the quality and quantity of riverine habitats while providing much-needed flood risk reduction in one of the most vulnerable regions of the Central Valley.
+In the San Joaquin watershed, the proposed Paradise Cut multi-benefit project is another project that is leveraging the restoration of landscape-level processes, such as floodplain reconnection and sediment management, to develop a suite of complex, interconnected habitats across a broad project footprint.
+In doing so, it can significantly improve the quality and quantity of riverine habitats and provide much-needed flood risk reduction in one of the most vulnerable regions of the Central Valley.